jorryns/cse15l-lab-reports/index.md

 Webpage

-Click Download for Windows, or if you’re on mac Download for Mac probably.
+Click Download for Windows, or if you’re on mac Download for Mac.
 Go Through the Installation Process.